Connecticut Green Card Lawyer

 - Attend public schools and colleges.

 Apply for a Green Card with an Immigration Lawyer

 We proudly work on behalf of individuals who wish to obtain citizenship in the United States, many of whom have difficulty navigating the complicated process of applying for a green card.
 When citizenship in the United States is your ultimate goal, we strive to do everything in our ethical and professional powers to help you obtain that goal.
 With a Waterbury immigration lawyer from our firm, obtaining your American Dream can be easier and smoother than you think!

-We proudly represent English, Spanish, Portuguese, Mandarin, & Cantonese speakers throughout Connecticut, including Danbury, Norwalk, and Waterbury.
+We proudly represent English, Spanish, and Portuguese speakers throughout Connecticut, including Danbury, Norwalk, and Waterbury.

 When you need legal assistance, we are only a phone call away: (203) 753-7300.
 Contact the Law Offices of James A. Welcome today!